Alan Chambers MBE is a Polar Explorer and Arctic Adventurer.

 Born in North Lincolnshire, he joined the Royal Marines in 1985.
 He spent the next 16 years as a Commando, where he operated in Jungle, Desert, Arctic and Urban Environments.
 He was also formally qualified as a diver, parachutist, paramedic and survival instructor.

 Alan spent the winters between 1990 and 1994 in the mountains of North Norway teaching arctic survival.
 He has also spent time instructing in humanitarian conditions in Middle Eastern countries.

 Alan Chambers planned and led the first British unsupported team walk from Canada to the Geographical North Pole.

-Following major challenges, including the evacuation of two team members, extreme frostbite and hunger, they managed to raise their flag on top of the world just before midnight on the 16th May 2000.
+Following significant challenges, including the evacuation of two team members, extreme frostbite and hunger, they managed to raise their flag on top of the world just before midnight on the 16th May 2000.